nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If true, errors in polyscope throw execptions.
 If false, a `polyscope::error` is shown in the UI, but processing attempts to continue.
 Default: `false`.

+??? func "`#!cpp bool options::enableRenderErrorChecks`"

+    ##### render error checks

+    If true, the rendering subsystem will eagerly check for and report errors.
+This comes at some small performance cost, but can help catch problems.

+    Default: `true` when compiled in `Debug` mode, `false` in `Release` mode.

 ??? func "`#!cpp int options::ssaaFactor`"

     ##### SSAA anti-aliasing factor